eda6767/cloud_composer/README.md

 </p>

-After finishing configuration, before saving I recommend to test the connection.
+After finishing configuration, before saving it -  I recommend to test the connection.
 In case of success we can finally save created configuration.
 Now this connection will be used <br/>

 with BigQueryHook method in DAGs.
 <br/>